zengin/microsoft-graph-docs/api-reference/beta/api/team-sendactivitynotification.md

   },
   "activityType": "questionAnswered",
   "previewText": {
-    "content": "Your question has been answered!"
+    "content": "Your question has been answered"
   },
   "recipient": {
     "@odata.type": "microsoft.graph.aadUserNotificationRecipient",